shubham-vaishnav-13/WorkWise/README.md

-# 🚀 WorkWise - Home Services Marketplace
+# 🚀 WorkWise - Smart Solutions for Your Home Service Needs 🔥

 WorkWise is a **comprehensive online platform** that connects users with **trusted professionals** for a wide range of **home services**.
 The platform facilitates **easy service booking**, **secure payments**, and a **seamless user experience**. 🏡✨